Rbbt-Workflows/structure/workflow.md

 Pairwise (Smith-Watterman) alignment is used to fix all inconsistencies between protein sequences in PDBs, Uniprot and Ensembl Protein ID.

+### Reference:

+Vazquez M, Valencia A, Pons T. (2014) Structure-PPi:_ a module for the annotation of cancer-related single-nucleotide variants at protein-protein interfaces_. *Bioinformatics* (submitted)

 # Tasks

 The annotation tasks take either genomic mutations or mutated isoforms.
 Mutated